 - If the internship is more than two months then we have a mutual one month termination period.

 - The stay will not include any salary from Roskilde University.

 - Please note you are not insured by Roskilde University’s insurance as you are not employed.
-It is therefore important you are insured by your home university or are covered by private liability and health insurance.
-There may be exceptions to this rule in case of working with interns coming from a Danish School.
+It is, therefore, important you are insured by your home university or are covered by private liability and health insurance.
+There may be exceptions to this rule in the case of working with interns coming from a Danish School.

 Idea catalogue of things to do:

 To help out at the lab and to give you an expectation of things to engage in we have made the following idea catalogue.
 It should not be considered a todolist.

 - Enable users of the lab to get their first success quickly:

 - Simplify the tools and the setups on the machines.

 - Organize the labs (label things and organize things in according to how they are used)